 Interest rate risk is the risk to earnings or capital arising from movements in market interest rates.
 When interest-earning assets and interest-bearing liabilities reprice at different times or in different degrees or when call options are exercised, in response to change in market interest rates, future net interest income is impacted.
 When interest-earning assets mature or re-price more quickly than interest-bearing liabilities, the balance sheet is considered "asset sensitive".
-An asset sensitive position will produce relatively more net interest income when rates decline.
-Conversely, when interest-bearing liabilities mature or re-price more quickly than interest or re-price more quickly than interest income when rates decline.
-Sensitive "Interest-bearing liabilities mature or re-price more quickly than interest-earning assets in a given period, the balance sheet is considered "liability sensitive".
+An asset sensitive position will produce relatively more net interest income when interest rates rise and less net interest income when rates decline.
+Conversely, when interest-bearing liabilities mature or re-price more quickly than interest-earning assets in a given period, the balance sheet is considered "liability sensitive".
 A liability sensitive position will produce relatively more net interest income when interest rates fall and less net interest income when rates increase.